It is really common for children to wake early in the morning. I know lots of families that regularly start their days before 6am, 5am or even 4am!!

 Review your child’s daytime naps.
-Are they the right length and spaced correctly throughout the day?
-Too little daytime sleep can cause overtiredness which shows up as night wakings and early rising.
+Are naps the right length and spaced correctly throughout the day?
+Too little daytime sleep can cause over tiredness, which actually shows up as night wakings and early rising.

-Consider bedtime.
-Some parents put their child down too early and expect them to sleep longer than they need, resulting in early rising.
-Alternatively, putting your child to bed too late, or with too big a gap after their afternoon nap will cause them to crash to sleep resulting in over tiredness and waking too early.
+Putting your child to bed too late, or with too big a gap after their afternoon nap, can also cause over tiredness.
+This may be making your child to crash to sleep and wake too early.

 Sometimes early rising itself is the cause of over tiredness.
-If the child is missing a couple of hours of sleep at the end of each night, they will be over tired and could wake early again the next morning.
-These children get caught in a vicious cycle which needs breaking and their sleep topping up through naps or early bedtimes.
+If your child is missing a couple of hours of sleep at the end of each night, they will soon be over tired, and could wake early again the next morning.
+These children get caught in a vicious cycle which needs breaking with extra or longer naps, and early bedtimes for four or five consecutive days.

 Set you start time